-The Medina Bail Bonds office covers Medina Court of Common Pleas, the city of Medina Municipal Court and Wadsworth Municipal Court.
+The Medina Bail Bonds offices covers Medina Court of Common Pleas, the city of Medina Municipal Court, Wadsworth Municipal Court, and all courts in Summit and Cuyahoga county.

 Medina Court of Common Pleas93 Public Square,